 Parents and caregivers should be engaged and involved, but not intrusive.

 As a parent, I sometimes wonder if we focus on the wrong areas of our children’s development.
 We are often overwhelmed and stressed out, and it just seems easier to step in (and over) when we are trying to help our kids be successful.
-Our good intentions can often turn into us taking over, when what we really need to give our kids is more independence.
+Our good intentions can often turn into us taking over, when we need to give our kids more independence.

 Help kids to problem solve and figure things out for themselves.

 This point naturally builds on the previous one: we are so concerned with protecting our kids that we forget that they need to accomplish mastery.
 We can do this by allowing them to work toward tasks independently and with occasional assistance from the adults around them.
 Children need to have opportunities to learn how to take responsibility, practice communication skills, manage conflict, and work toward independence.